 The association locates in north Israel, on Mount Carmel, Haifa.

 The Rams play the high school league (IHFL, ages 14-18) which includes another 8 teams, scattered all over Israel.
 In the last 2 years The Rams made it to the championship games and finished as runner-ups in both seasons.
-They practice twice a week from August until end of May and it cost 300NIS per month, which includes equipment, insurance etc.
+They practice twice a week from August until end of May.
+Fees include equipment, insurance etc.

-According to 2014 The IFL (ages 18-45) have 11 teams all over Israel.
+The IFL (ages 18-45) have 11 teams all over Israel.
 The Underdogs are one of the leading teams in Israel and won the championship game in the first year.
-The adult team practices twice a week and membership fees are 80NIS a month.
+The adult team practices twice a week.

 Both teams are lead and coached by American staff.
 There are several native English speakers among the players and therefore practices are held both in English and Hebrew.